brittaparks/Threat-Hunting-Scenario-Tor/README.md

 ---

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network ConnectionsSearched the DeviceNetworkEvents table for any indication the Tor browser was used to establish a connection using any of the known Tor ports.
-At Apr 8, 2025 1:37:50 PM, an employee on the device successfully established a connection to the Remote IP address 192.121.44.26 on port 9001.
-The connection was initiated by the process “tor.exe”, located in the folder “c:\users\cyber\desktop\tor browser\browser\torbrowser\tor\tor.exe”.
+At `Apr 8, 2025 1:37:50 PM`, an employee on the device successfully established a connection to the Remote IP address `192.121.44.26` on port `9001`.
+The connection was initiated by the process `tor.exe`, located in the folder `c:\users\cyber\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
 There were a few other connections to sites over the Tor browser made around this timeframe.

 **Query used to locate events:**